Support

 Uploading a Simulation File to the CAD Compute Cluster

 The main webpage for CMC’s CAD Compute Cluster is here: https://www.cmc.ca/cad-compute-cluster/.
 Step-by-step instructions for logging into and using the Cluster are outlined in Getting Started with CMC CAD Compute Cluster.
-CMC recommends using a secure file transfer (SFTP) client for transferring your files to the Cluster, or using Secure Copy Protocol (SCP) from within a …
+CMC recommends using a secure file transfer (SFTP) client to transfer files to and download them from the Cluster.
+In this document, we describe two

 Uploading a Simulation File to the CAD Compute Cluster Read More »